 Texas Department of State Health Services (DSHS): DSHS has LNOs assigned to the SOC and an Ambulance Strike Team (AST) in Hardin County.
 On May 12, DSHS extended the Emergency Medical Task Force (EMTF) Severe Weather Package (SWX PKG) to May 21.
 Three SWX PKG from EMTF's 2,4,7, and 8 are on standby, and EMTF's 1,9, and 11 are activated for situational awareness.
 The Catastrophic Medical Operations Center (CMOC) activated and will begin to coordinate with healthcare facilities to provide assistance as needed.
+As of May 17, six healthcare facilities in the Houston area are on back-up generator power.
+One EMTF SWX PKG and one Medical Incident Support Team (MIST) are moving to Houston to stage at the NRG stadium.

-Texas Department of Transportation (TxDOT): TxDOT has assigned an LNO to support the SOC.
+Texas Department of Transportation (TxDOT):

+TxDOT has assigned an LNO to support the SOC.
 TxDOT has received STARs from several counties to assist with roadway materials.
 SH-21 eastbound lanes have been reopened and the westbound lanes will remain closed.
 TxDOT crews and contractors have completed the repairs on US-84 Cowhouse Bridge in Coryell County.
 Tx-DOT Maintenance and Bridge crews will perform damage assessments once floodwaters recede, and storm threats have diminished.
 As of May 17, 61 state-maintained roads are impacted by weather, including 35 road closures.
 On May 15, TxDOT and the Federal Highway Administration (FHWA) performed preliminary damage assessments to the Pelican Bay Bridge.